web64/norec-fasttext/README.md

-# NoREC - FastText Model
+# NoReC - FastText Model

 This page shows step-by-step instructions on how to train a FastText model from the NoReC (The Norwegian Review Corpus) dataset.